-Recording (timings follow my recording; lyrics for both are
+Timings follow my recording; lyrics for both are directly above

 It is not clear whether this melody is intended to work for any poems with the character count (7+7)x4 or (7+7)x2 or whether the tonal nature of the individual words should be considered (see further under the footnote for the original preface).